 Removing an extension

-An extension, being a normal WordPress plugin, can be deactivated an removed from the plugin panel itself using the actions provided by WordPress.
+As we said, our extensions are normal WordPress plugins.
+Therefore, they can be deactivated and removed from the plugin panel, using the actions provided by WordPress.

-On removal we decided to not delete options/data collected by an extension since the removal process can be used to restore a compromised blog or for other maintenance activity.
+Important notes: on removal we decided not to delete options/data collected by an extension, as the removal process can be used to restore a compromised blog or for other maintenance activities.